 {priority, Level} Sets the priority of the new process.
-Equivalent to executing process\flag(priority, Level) in the start function of the new process, except that the priority will be set before the process is scheduled in the first time.
+Equivalent to executing process_flag(priority, Level) [page 124] in the start function of the new process, except that the priority will be set before the process is selected for execution for the first time.
+For more information on priorities see process_flag(priority, Level) [page 124].